Position

 Aquatics Director Job Description Sample

-The Aquatics Director is responsible for overseeing the operations of aquatic facilities, ensuring the safety and satisfaction of patrons, and managing staff and programs.
+The Aquatics Director is responsible for overseeing the operations of aquatic facilities, ensuring the safety and satisfaction of patrons, and managing the aquatic staff.
 This role requires a blend of leadership, customer service, and operational management skills.

 Responsibilities:

-• Supervise and manage aquatic facility staff, including hiring, training, and performance evaluations.
+• Supervise and manage aquatic staff, including hiring, training, and performance evaluations.

 • Develop and implement policies and procedures to ensure the safety and efficiency of aquatic operations.

-• Oversee the maintenance and cleanliness of aquatic facilities, including pools, hot tubs, and water features.
+• Oversee the maintenance and cleanliness of aquatic facilities, including pools, hot tubs, and water slides.

 Qualifications